-Navy grappling with bed-bug infestation of Bremerton-based nuclear submarine
+Navy grappling with bedbug infestation of Bremerton-based nuclear submarine

-Clothes got laundered, mattresses replaced and pesticides sprayed as the Navy waged war against a stubborn infestation of bed bugs that found their way onto a nuclear-powered submarine homeported in the Bremerton area.
+Clothes got laundered, mattresses replaced and pesticides sprayed as the Navy waged war against a stubborn infestation of bedbugs that found their way onto a nuclear-powered submarine homeported in the Bremerton area.

 Navy entomologists now certify that “all feasible measures have been taken” to control the infestation and have recommended “repopulation of berthing,” according to a statement from Cmdr.
 Cindy Fields, a public affairs officer for the Naval Submarine Forces Pacific.